ajs17/memills/content/people/mills-edward-hallock-1819-family/mills-hannah-1824.md

 Elizabeth Vanderveere appears to be Hannah's sister, based on the following data points:

   - The 16 Oct 1850 United States Federal census shows the Thatcher family in Newfield with a 21 year old woman named Elizabeth.
 The age and birthplace are consistent with this being the Thomas and Elizabeth's daughter, and matches the age of Elizabeth Vanderveere.
-  - The 01 Jun 1865 New York State Census shows Hannah and Charles living with 36 year old Elizabeth Thatcher, identified as "sister in law" and 75 year old Elizabeth Thatcher identified as "mother in law".
+  - The 01 Jun 1865 New York State Census shows Hannah and Charles Eastman living with 36 year old Elizabeth Thatcher, identified as "sister in law" and 75 year old Elizabeth Thatcher identified as "mother in law".
   - The 04 Aug 1870 United States Federal census shows William and Elizabeth Vanderveere living with the widowed Elizabeth (Crosby) Thatcher.
 Both Elizabeth Thatcher and Elizabeth Vanderveere list England as their birthplace.
   - And obviously, the Vanderveere's are buried in the Thatcher family plot.